SusanHex/RE-Peater/README.md

 # RE-Peater
 This tool is intended to print user defined text to the standard output at user defined intervals.
-Mainly intended to help debug [RE-Actor](https://github.com/SusanHex/RE-Actor "Reactors Github"):.
+Mainly intended to help debug [RE-Actor](https://github.com/SusanHex/RE-Actor "Reactors Github").

 Here are the variables used to configure RE-Peater: